 Our day begins with a private visit to Lyndhurst, the Gothic Revival mansion designed by Alexander Jackson Davis.
 On 67 acres overlooking the Hudson River, Lyndhurst has an extensive collection of Victorian decorative arts.
-Next, visit the Union Church of Pocantico Hills to view the famous stained-glass windows by Chagall and Matisse.
+Next, stop at the Union Church of Pocantico Hills to view the famous stained-glass windows by Chagall and Matisse.
 Following lunch, visit Kykuit, the palatial estate that was home to three generations of the Rockefeller family.
-At this 40 room Colonial Revival Mansion, you can view the family’s superb collection of art, antiques, and lovely sculpture-filled gardens.
+At this 40-room Colonial Revival mansion, you will see the family’s superb collection of art, antiques, and lovely sculpture-filled gardens.
 Return to the ship for dinner as we cruise to West Point.
 (B,L,D)

 Day 4 — West Point & Hyde Park

 At West Point, visit the United States Military Academy, founded in 1802.
 Included is a visit to the imposing Cadet Chapel, a superb example of Military Gothic architecture with its beautiful stained-glass windows and the world’s largest church organ.
 Learn about James McNeill Whistler’s time spent here as a cadet.
 End the tour with a walk through Trophy Point.
-Following lunch aboard ship, travel to Hyde Park to tour the home of Franklin Delano Roosevelt.
-Walk through rooms filled with history, including the room from which he gave his famous fireside chats.
-Afterwards, explore the Presidential Library, Museum, and the new Henry Wallace Visitors Center, which contains exhibits of Roosevelt’s childhood, the war, and his presidency.
+Following lunch aboard ship, travel to Hyde Park to tour the home of Franklin and Eleanor Roosevelt.
+Walk through the historic home, including the room from which he gave his famous fireside chats.
+Afterwards, explore the Presidential Library and Museum, as well as the new Henry Wallace Visitors Center, which contains exhibits on Roosevelt’s childhood, the war, and his presidency.
 (B,L,D)

 Day 5 — Poughkeepsie